Women for Sobriety: Program

-The program is built on thirteen affirmations encouraging members to change their self-image and world view.
+The program is built on 13 Acceptance Statements encouraging members to change their self-image and world view.
 As is practiced in SMART Recovery, WFS members avoid labeling themselves as alcoholics and addicts and instead refer to themselves as competent women during meeting introductions.
 Philosophically, these ideas are close to modernity, emphasizing self-control and rationality.
 As described in WFS literature, the fundamental problem of females with alcohol dependence is low self-esteem, a condition that is culturally reinforced in women more than in men, necessitating a qualitatively different treatment for women.
 In WFS members focus on responsibility rather than powerlessness, on self-esteem rather than humility and on thinking rather than surrender.
 Like AA, WFS encourages meditation and spirituality, although sobriety is not viewed as dependent on a Higher Power.
 To increase self-esteem, WFS encourages positive thinking and discourages negative thinking (a cause of low self-esteem).

 In WFS language, "faulty thinking" causes destructive behavior, consequently WFS teaches its members that they have the power to change their thinking to change their actions.
 The WFS approach, in this sense, is similar to cognitive behavioral therapy.
 Newcomers are encouraged to take pride in their accomplishments, no matter how small—even in an hour of sobriety.
 Similarly, members learn to beware of negative thoughts as they arise.
 There are also elements of applied self-in-relation theory (the theory that a woman's sense of definition and value is strongly tied to their relationships with others); women are encouraged to build new, healthy relationships inside and outside of meetings.

-Affirmations
+The Acceptance Statements

-The thirteen affirmations represent six levels of growth in which members accept the physical nature of alcoholism (affirmation one), remove negativity (affirmations two, four and nine), learn to think better of themselves (affirmations five and twelve), change their attitudes (affirmations three, six and eleven), improve their relationships (affirmations seven and ten), and change their life's priorities (affirmations eight and thirteen).
+The 13 Acceptance Statements represent six levels of growth in which members accept the physical nature of alcoholism (Statement 1), remove negativity (Statements 2, 4 and 9), learn to think better of themselves (Statements 5 and 12), change their attitudes (Statements 3, 6, and 11), improve their relationships (Statements 7 and 10), and change their life's priorities (Statements 8 and 13).